clebert/r-pi-usonic/README.md

 ### sensor()

-Returns the distance in cm if the target is within 2 to 400 cm, and false otherwise.
+Returns the distance in cm if the target is within 2 to 400 cm, and -1 otherwise.

 ```javascript
 var distance = sensor();